MicrosoftDocs/query-docs/query-languages/dax/dax-overview.md

 ### Calculated columns

  A calculated column is a column that you add to an existing table (in the model designer) and then create a DAX formula that defines the column's values.
-Because a calculated column is created in a table in the data model, they're not supported in models that retrieve data exclusively from a relational data source using DirectQuery mode.

 When a calculated column contains a valid DAX formula, values are calculated for each row as soon as the formula is entered.
 Values are then stored in the in-memory data model.
 For example, in a Date table, when the formula is entered into the formula bar:

 ```dax
 =[Calendar Year] & " Q" & [Calendar Quarter]
 ```

 A value for each row in the table is calculated by taking values from the Calendar Year column (in the same Date table), adding a space and the capital letter Q, and then adding the values from the Calendar Quarter column (in the same Date table).
 The result for each row in the calculated column is calculated immediately and appears, for example, as **2017 Q1**.
 Column values are only recalculated if the table or any related table is processed (refresh) or the model is unloaded from memory and then reloaded, like when closing and reopening a Power BI Desktop file.

  To learn more, see:
 [Calculated columns in Power BI Desktop](https://docs.microsoft.com/power-bi/desktop-calculated-columns)